The method of Puiseux series and invariant algebraic curves: Introduction

 Further, we apply the method of Puiseux series to famous Li\'{e}nard dynamical systems $x_t=y$, $y_t=-f(x)y-g(x)$ having a great number of physical applications.
-The integrability and limit cycles of Li\'{e}nard dynamical systems have been intensively studied in recent years \cite{Odani, Zoladec01, Llibre05, Llibre07, Zhang02, Llibre04, Liu01, Llibre06, Cheze01, Cherkas01, Ignatyev01, Amelkin01}.
-Odani was the first to show that Li\'{e}nard dynamical systems with $\deg g\leq\deg f$ do not have invariant algebraic curves excluding some trivial cases \cite{Odani}.
-Liouvillian integrability of Li\'{e}nard dynamical systems with $\deg g\leq\deg f$ was considered by Llibre and Valls \cite{Llibre07, Llibre06}, see also \cite{Cheze01}.
-The study of hyperelliptic limit cycles, i.e. limit cycles given by invariant algebraic curves of the form $F(x,y)=(y+P(x))^2-Q(x)$, in Li\'{e}nard dynamical systems was begun by \.{Z}o{\l}\c{a}dec \cite{Zoladec01} and was further continued by Llibre and Zhang \cite{Llibre05}, Yu and Zhang \cite{Zhang02}, Liu, Chen, and Yang \cite{Liu01}.
+The integrability and limit cycles of Li\'{e}nard dynamical systems have been intensively studied in recent years \cite{Odani, Zoladec01, Llibre05, Llibre07, Zhang02, Llibre04, Liu01, Llibre06, Cheze01, Ignatyev01, Demina06, Demina07, Demina11}.
+K. Odani was the first to show that Li\'{e}nard dynamical systems with $\deg g\leq\deg f$ do not have invariant algebraic curves excluding some trivial cases \cite{Odani}.
+Liouvillian integrability of Li\'{e}nard dynamical systems with $\deg g\leq\deg f$ was considered by J. Llibre and C. Valls \cite{Llibre07, Llibre06}, see also \cite{Cheze01}.
+The study of hyperelliptic limit cycles, i.e. limit cycles given by invariant algebraic curves of the form $(y+u(x))^2-v(x)=0$ with $u(x)$ and $v(x)\in\mathbb{R}[x]$, in Li\'{e}nard dynamical systems was begun by H. \.{Z}o{\l}\c{a}dec \cite{Zoladec01} and was further continued by J.~Llibre and X. Zhang \cite{Llibre05}, X. Yu and X. Zhang \cite{Zhang02}, C. Liu, G. Chen, and J.~Yang~\cite{Liu01}.

 In this article we consider Li\'{e}nard dynamical systems with $\deg f<\deg g<2\deg f+1$.
 In particular, we give the general structure of their irreducible invariant algebraic curves and corresponding cofactors.
 We prove that Li\'{e}nard dynamical systems with $\deg f<\deg g<2\deg f+1$ can have at most two distinct irreducible invariant algebraic curves simultaneously.
 This fact means that Li\'{e}nard dynamical systems in question are not integrable with a rational first integral.
 As an example, all irreducible invariant algebraic curves for a family of Li\'{e}nard differential system with $\deg f=2$ and $\deg g=4$ are obtained.
 It turns out that there exist irreducible invariant algebraic curves of more complicated structure than it was supposed before.
 All these results seem to be new.